Man inspecting server cabinet with lots of red wires.

 If you’re like most businesses today, you probably utilise the cloud for your disaster recovery process in some way.
 Cloud backup is by far the most common method, in which your key IT workloads are backed up routinely to an offsite datacentre.

-Whilst this is a great use of cloud technology, it’s crucial to ensure that your costs aren’t running away.
-The key here is to remember that your costs are directly linked to your usage; the more your backup, the higher your costs, down to the single GB of data.
+Whilst this is a great use of cloud technology, it’s crucial to ensure that your costs are not running away.
+The key here is to remember that your costs are directly linked to your usage, the more your backup, the higher your costs, down to the single GB of data.

 What can I do about it today?